CareSet/COVID_Hospital_PUF/ReadMe.md

 This document answers frequently asked questions about the COVID-19 facility-level capacity data, initially released the week of Dec 7th, 2020.
 This is not a substitute for the data documentation, which lives here[a].
 This FAQ was developed in collaboration with a group of data journalists, data scientists, and healthcare system researchers who have reviewed the data.
 If you have any questions, please [create a new Github issue](https://github.com/CareSet/covid_facility_capacity_puf/issues/new)!

 ### Where to get this data?
+### What is this data and where does it come from?
+### What is the update schedule for this dataset?
+### Will more data fields be released?
+### Is this data reliable?
+### Are there hospitals treating COVID patients in the U.S. that are not represented in this data?
+### How is this dataset aggregated?
+### What data linkage is possible using this data?
+### What other data sources cover the same/similar information at the hospital level?
+### What geographic analysis methods are possible with this data?
+### What other organizations generate reports or data views on this data?
+### What is this data useful for?
+### What is HHS Protect Data and its role in COVID-19 planning?
+### What about pediatric data?
+### What is the structure of the data?
+### Why would the number of inpatient beds or ICU beds change over time?
+### How to make meaningful capacity metrics for further study?
+### Why would hospital data change over time?
+### Is there any data missing from the file?
+### What type of file is this?
+### How to compare this data to state-level data?
+### How to examine regional (city/county) data with this dataset, what is new?
+### I checked a hospital’s dashboard and the numbers are slightly different from the ones in this file.
+Why is that?
+### Are there semantic problems that make comparing this data difficult?
+### Who wrote this FAQ?

+### Where to get this data?
 You can get this data [from healthdata.gov](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-facility)
 And you can read the HHS press release about this release here [b]